NilsPeper/Edge-Enterprise-pr.de-de/edgeenterprise/microsoft-edge-policies.md

   #### <a name="supported-versions"></a>Unterstützte Versionen:

-  - Unter Windows und macOS seit 95 oder höher
+  - Unter Windows und MacOS ab 96 oder höher

   #### <a name="description"></a>Beschreibung